asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

         description: User-related messages
 ```

-### `Tags` in `Operations` Object
+### `tags` in `operations` object

-The `tags` object within the `operations` object of the AsyncAPI document allows for logical grouping and categorization of individual `operation` objects based on the type of operation or functionality and more.
-The `tags` object when used within an `operations` object, it can either only affect the `operations` object for a specific purpose or it could be to be in consistent use of tags for logical grouping of components.
+Within an AsyncAPI document, the `tags` object in the `operations` object facilitates logical grouping and categorization of `operation` objects by operation type, functionality, and more.
+When used in an `operations` object, the `tags` can either serve a specific purpose within that object or be employed for consistent, logical grouping of components across the document.
 Using the `tags` object in the `operations` object is optional.

 Here's a visual representation of the `tags` object inside a `operations` object in an AsyncAPI document:
 ```mermaid